MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 2. Next you'll see the following page, which indicates that Event Hubs resource provider is being installed.
    [![Marketplace management event hubs - installing](media/event-hubs-rp-install/9-marketplace-management-install-inprogress.png)](media/event-hubs-rp-install/9-marketplace-management-install-inprogress.png#lightbox)

 3. Wait for the installation complete notification.
-This process usually takes one or more hours, depending on your Azure Stack type.
+This process usually takes one or more hours, depending on your Azure Stack Hub type.
    [![Marketplace management event hubs - install complete](media/event-hubs-rp-install/10-marketplace-management-install-complete.png)](media/event-hubs-rp-install/10-marketplace-management-install-complete.png#lightbox)

 4. Verify that the installation of Event Hubs has succeeded, by returning to the **Marketplace Management**, **Resource Providers** page.
 The status of Event Hubs should show "Installed".